GitJournal/GitJournal/README.md

 # Summary

-GitJournal is a journaling app built with privacy and openness in mind.
+GitJournal is a note taking app focused on privacy and data portability.
 It stores all its notes in a standardized Markdown + YAML header format.
 The notes are stored in a Git Repo of your choice - GitHub / Gitlab / Custom-provider.
+This means you can easily self host or host your notes in one of the many [Git providers](./docs/git_hosts.md).

 Features -

-- Private by design
+- Can be used with any Git Repository
+- Allows categorizing Notes based on Folders
 - No Account Required
 - Open source
-- Can easily be extended and integrated with other git tools
-- Git log clearly shows a history of changes
-- Built for developers

 # Screenshots